-J Am Acad Psychiatry Law 50(2) online, 2022.
+J Am Acad Psychiatry Law 50:231-39, 2022.
 DOI:10.29158/JAAPL.210065-21

-Key words: psychiatry residents; medical education; educational research over the last 15 years suggest that over half of all people who are incarcerated have a mental health problem1 and approximately 15 to 20 percent have a serious mental illness.2 As the population of individuals with mental illness and criminal justice involvement grows, so does the need for psychiatrists to better understand unique care considerations for this population and other aspects of forensic psychiatry that permeate general psychiatric practice, including the legal regulation of psychiatry.
+Key words: psychiatry residents; medical education; educational research

+Over the last 60 years, psychiatric care has shifted from institutional to community settings.
+This deinstitutionalization correlates with an increase in the number of individuals with mental illness housed in jails and prisons across the United States.
+Reports over the last 15 years suggest that over half of all people who are incarcerated have a mental health problem1 and approximately 15 to 20 percent have a serious mental illness.2 As the population of individuals with mental illness and criminal justice involvement grows, so does the need for psychiatrists to better understand unique care considerations for this population and other aspects of forensic psychiatry that permeate general psychiatric practice, including the legal regulation of psychiatry.
 A strong foundation in forensic topics is crucial for understanding medico-legal principles and engaging in sound clinical practice.